Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Evaluation

 We conduct extensive ablation studies to analyze the sensitivity of \system{} to various hyperparameters.
 Our analysis focuses on Llama and Qwen models using representative samples from both synthetic and organic datasets.

 \mypara{Top-k} We investigate the sensitivity of both forget ($\floss$) and maintain ($\mloss$) losses to the number of probability distributions considered, examining $k \in \{5, 10, 20\}$.
-Results shown in \autoref{fig:topK_synthetic} for synthetic data and \autoref{fig:topK_pretrain} in the appendix for organic data demonstrate remarkable stability across different $k$ values.
+Results shown in \autoref{fig:topK} for synthetic and organic data demonstrate a strong stability across different $k$ values.
 This consistency extends to model utility metrics, suggesting that \system{} is robust to this hyperparameter choice at even modest coverage of the target probability distribution.

 \mypara{Stride} The token stride parameter determines the granularity of unmemorization by controlling the spacing between modified tokens.
-We examine stride values spanning multiple orders of magnitude: {1, 2, 5, 10, 20, 50}. \autoref{fig:strideSyn} presents the Longest Common Subsequence (LCS) results for synthetic data, with corresponding organic data results shown in \autoref{fig:stripretrain} of the appendix.
+We examine stride values spanning multiple orders of magnitude: {0,1, 2, 3, 4, 5, 10, 20, 50}. \autoref{fig:stride} presents the Longest Common Subsequence (LCS) results for synthetic and organic data.

-Our results reveal the expected inverse relationship between stride length and unmemorization effectiveness, where decreasing stride length generally increases unmemorization.
-This is expected due to more token modifications that disrupt verbatim generation.
-However, it is important to note that the unmemorization remains significant even for larger strides.
-For example, a stride of 50—modifying only $\approx 2\%$ of tokens—\system{} reduces the LCS from over 380 tokens to 68 tokens.
-From these results, we observe that the unmemorization performance saturates for strides up to 5, where we see nearly identical unmemorization performance.
-Therefore, we use a stride of 5 in our experiments.